(AAA; Abdominal Aortic Aneurysm; Aneurysm, Abdominal Aortic; Thoracic Aortic Aneurysm; Aneurysm, Thoracic Aortic)

 - Arteriosclerosis, atherosclerosis

-- Inherited connective tissue defects (Marfan syndrome, Ehlers-Danlos syndrome)
+- Inherited connective tissue defects such as Marfan syndrome and Ehlers-Danlos syndrome )

 - Polyarteritis nodosa